 So I’ve got a BUNCH of tips to share with you on preventing getting a cold- both ways to avoid actually being exposed to a virus, and ways to boost up your immune system so if you are exposed you don’t come down with a full version (or any!).

-I’m also going to share my tips on how to stop a cold or flu in its tracks if you do contract it.
+I’m also going to share my tips on how we approach stopping a cold or flu in its tracks when we do contract it.
 Save this post y’all– it is going to cover ALL THE THINGS.

 Please leave a comment at the end of the blog if you can think of anything I am missing from this list!!